Moses Simon: Nantes keen to keep Nigerian forward | Goal.com

 “I like the fans and the club, even when we were three goals down against Lyon they kept cheering and pushing us,” Simon told Goal.

-“Even though we lost the game, the love and emotion was clear to see because we gave everything but it wasn’t enough.”
+“Even though we lost the game, the love and emotion were clear to see because we gave everything but it wasn’t enough.”

 With 32 points from 20 league outings, they sit in fourth position – 17 points behind leaders Paris Saint-Germain